 - Go to the Display Rules tab and add the exit detected condition.

 From there, you can also adjust the sensitivity to low, medium, or high.

 You can even use exit intent on mobile devices!

 6. Allow the User to Initiate

-Want to know one of the most effective ways to capture email leads and keep your users happy?
+Want to know one of the most effective email capture techniques that will keep your users happy?
 Allow them to initiate the registration process.